espressomd/espresso/doc/sphinx/io.rst

     h5file = h5py.File("h5mdfile.h5", 'r')
     positions = h5file['particles/atoms/position/value']

-Further the files can be inspected with the GUI tool hdfview.
+Furthermore, the files can be inspected with the GUI tool hdfview.

+For other examples, see :file:`/samples/h5md.py`

 .. _Writing MPI-IO binary files: